June 13th, 2021 | On The Intrinsic Bitcoin Value.

-The clue of how Bitcoin works lies in the stochastic nature of the tasks.
-Namely, since miners look for the right nounce at random, i.e., by trial and error, PoW is probabilistic.
+The clue to how Bitcoin works lie in the stochastic nature of the tasks.
+Namely, since miners look for the right nounce at random, in essence, by trial and error, PoW is probabilistic.
 The consensus confidence asymptotically approaches 100% along with every added block, although it never formally reaches 100%.
-However, in the real world scenarios, we can feel safe about the appended blocks as the probability of a malicious hacker attack in the PoW is very low and asymptotically reaches 0%.
+However, in real-world scenarios, we can feel safe about the appended blocks as the probability of a malicious hacker attack in the PoW is very low and asymptotically reaches 0%.

 In this architecture, the mining nodes solve mathematical puzzles by sampling random numbers in an attempt to find the right nounce.
 The purpose of this probabilistic procedure is to make sure that the chance for success in every node is proportional to the hashing power in that node.
 If the tasks were deterministic, the owner of the fastest node in the network would always win the competition and take it all.